Skip to Content

 1. Mount Cook National Park

-Mount Cook National Park is the first destination on my list of the best places to visit on the South Island.
+Mount Cook National Park was an easy choice to list as the first destination of the best places to visit on the South Island.
 Why?
+Because it is my favorite place in all of New Zealand!

 Here are a few of the best things to do in Mount Cook National Park – my favorite place to visit on the South Island!